trhoanglan204/Silent_Packer/README.md

 # Silent_Packer

-Silent_Packer is an ELF / PE packer written in pure C.
+Silent_Packer is an ELF / PE packer

 This program can be used to obfuscate a binary.
 This packer supports PIE binaries.